How to create a bootable Windows 10 USB on Mac

 The last release of Mac OS doesn't have the option to create a bootable USB from Bootcamp like previous versions, and it is a problem because that require uses other tools.

-The first step for both methods requires to format your USB device to FAT32.
+The first step for both methods requires to format your USB device to NTFS, this is the default filesystem, alternative you can use ExFAT but the installation could fail.

-In order to boot from the USB, you need to format the USB to FAT32, you can do it using Disk Utility (it comes with MacOS).
+In order to boot from the USB, you need to format the USB to ExFAT, you can do it using Disk Utility (it comes with MacOS).

 In the next screen make sure you select these two options: